Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Conclusion And Resources
 Duration: 1

-You can run Tempo on your own data - DeepTempo is available to help.
-Please reach out.
+### Conclusion

+Congratulations, you just ran the world's first purpose-built LogLM available as a Snowflake NativeApp.
+In the weeks to come DeepTempo will launch a range of additional easy-to-use options and extensions as NativeApps, including tooling to simplify the process of using your own data with Tempo and upgrades to the power of Tempo including scale out multi-GPU usage.

 ### What You Learned
 - Completed setup of Tempo on Snowflake
 - Ran Tempo on a sample dataset

-Congratulations, you just ran the world's first purpose-built LogLM available as a Snowflake NativeApp.
-In the weeks to come DeepTempo will launch a range of additional easy-to-use options and extensions as NativeApps, including tooling to simplify the process of using your own data with Tempo and upgrades to the power of Tempo including scale out multi-GPU usage.
+### Resources

 Please reach out with feedback and questions and suggestions.